This spicy Vegan Mushroom Étouffée is served over brown rice for a delicious vegetarian and allergy-friendly Louisiana stew. Gluten-free.

 - Add the bay leaves, lemon juice, tomatoes, Cajun seasoning, cayenne pepper, smoked paprika, and salt and pepper.
 Stir in the mushrooms.
 Cover and cook on low for about 10 minutes.

-- Serve hot over rice.
+- Serve hot over cooked white or brown rice.
 Add hot sauce as desired.